BiographyAdriana Eysler is a Lecturer in Contextual and Theoretical Studies for courses across the Design School at London College of Communication.

 Her research interests are

-Ethics and politics of design, labour conditions in the cultural sector/creative industries, cooperativization and commoning, the right to the city, social movement culture, popular education.
+Ethics and politics of design, labour conditions in the cultural sector/creative industries, cooperativization and commoning, social movement culture.

 - Eysler A. Here be monsters (2006)